 Rajasthani food is typically spicy.
-Food in Jaisalmer is influenced by local ingredients at disposal, which means mostly vegetarian stuff.
-But they are not far behind in churning out delectable Rajasthani non-vegetarian fare.
-Since Jaisalmer is a tourist city, cuisines such as Bengali, Italian and Tibetan are available and widely popular.
+Food in Jaisalmer is influenced by local ingredients at disposal, which means mostly vegetarian fare.
+But they are not far behind in churning out delectable Rajasthani non-vegetarian food.
+Since Jaisalmer is a tourist city, cuisines such as Bengali, Italian and Tibetan are widely available and popular.

 Dal Bhati Choorma